Welcome to the website of Lexington Community Farm, located at 52 Lowell Street in Lexington, MA, next to the Arlington Reservoir.

 History, Organization and Leadership

-LexFarm began in May, 2009 as a grassroots organization founded by three neighbors concerned about the fate of the 7.9 acre Busa Farm upon its sale to the Town of Lexington who had initially decided to use the land for soccer fields and affordable housing.
-Thanks to tremendous community support, LexFarm helped the the decision around, and in March, 2012 the Selectmen decided most of the land would be dedicated to a community farm with approximately 1/2 acre devoted to affordable housing.
+LexFarm began in May 2009 as a grassroots organization founded by three neighbors concerned about the fate of the 7.9 acre Busa Farm upon its sale to the Town of Lexington which had initially decided to use the land for soccer fields and affordable housing.
+Thanks to tremendous community support, LexFarm helped turn the decision around, and in March, 2012 the Selectmen decided most of the land would be dedicated to a community farm with approximately 1/2 acre devoted to affordable housing.
 LexFarm is now a 501(c)(3) nonprofit organization.
 In July, 2013, LexFarm’s proposal for a community farm operated in cooperation with Community Farms Outreach – won the bid to a 10-year lease of the Busa Farm property by the Town of Lexington.
 Lexington Community Farm opened its farm stand on an appropriately historic date: April 19, 2014.

-Please feel free to contact us by email if you have any questions: firstname.lastname@example.org
+Please feel free to contact us by email if you have any questions.